California's open primaries: A solution to partisan gridlock?

+How do open primaries work?
 Politicians of any party will be allowed to contend in free-for-all primaries for California's state and congressional races.
 The idea is that the top two vote-getters will face each other in the general election, even if they're both Democrats or both Republicans.

+How will that reduce partisanship?
 Under the traditional primary system, Republicans and Democrats tend to elect candidates who appeal to their respective bases.
 As a result, state legislatures and Congress are filled with candidates who hold more extreme positions.
 (The situation was especially bad in California, where incumbent parties almost always won, leaving its political rank-and-file virtually unchanged for decades.)
 An open primary, on the other hand, theoretically encourages all candidates to appeal to as wide a swath of voters as possible, which in turn encourages moderate stances on issues.

+How has the open primary changed voting in California?
 In combination with a statewide redistricting effort, the new system has shaken up the state's normally predictable primaries.
 Sen. Dianne Feinstein (D), for example, is in a primary race featuring no less than 23 opponents, though the popular incumbent is still expected to win.
 House Minority Leader Nancy Pelosi (D) is facing 13 rivals.
 Meanwhile, due to redistricting, it's predicted that Democratic Reps.
 Howard Berman and Brad Sherman will face off against each other in the fall.

+Will the new system favor one party over another?
 Analysts say that Democrats, with their numerical superiority in the state, have the most to gain from the new system.
 Democrats expect to pick up four to five House seats in the fall, and Pelosi has even gone so far as to proclaim that the way to a Democratic majority in the House "runs through California."

+Will open primaries really reduce partisanship?
 Maybe, though some analysts have cast doubt on the theory, saying it's "unclear if candidates positioning themselves as moderates will actually seek more moderate policies" once in office, say Justin Scheck and Vauhini Vara at The Wall Street Journal.
 The candidates are, at the very least, "touting their moderate credentials."
 However, even an open primary might not fix gridlock in California, where the legislature needs a two-thirds supermajority to pass any tax increases that might lower the budget deficit.